AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 - Modify the community name and description.

-- Add and remove users and clients to/from the community.
+- Add users and clients from your tenant to the community.

+- Remove users and clients from your tenant from the community.

 - Assign roles that can administer the community.

 - Pause the sharing of data from your tenant into the community.

-- Withdraw from the community.
+- Remove tenants from the community.

 OCS includes a tenant role named Community Administrator that is assigned no permissions by default.
 Assigning community administrator permissions to this role is recommended.